clojure-emacs/cider/README.md

 reuses many things from the Maven ecosystem).

 CIDER features a command called `cider-jack-in` that will start an nREPL server for a particular Leiningen project and connect to it automatically.
-This functionality depends on Leiningen 2.
+This functionality depends on Leiningen 2.x (preferably 2.5+).
 Older versions are not supported.
 Follow the installation instructions on Leiningen's web site to get it up and running and afterwards create a project like this:

 ```
 $ lein new demo